paulcli/easycode_assets/README.md

     And of course code generation:

-    - “What are the changes needed to do <replace with a feature>?”
+    - “What are the changes needed to do (insert feature) ?”
-    - “How do I implement <replace with an idea>?”
+    - “How do I implement (inser idea)?”
-- **Ask Internet →** Think of this as chatGPT in your IDE.
+- **`Ask Internet` →** Think of this as chatGPT in your IDE.
 Good for understanding concepts that are general, not related to your codebase.
 For example:
     - “How to sort an array in python?”
     - “How to handle exceptions in python?”

-### **Understandings the specifics**
+### **Understandings the Specifics**

 <img src="https://github.com/chuangli94/easycode_assets/blob/96b4d55716b882e278403e4f9ac96b3a56f907b7/context_menu.png" width="50%">

-- **Ask EasyCode →** For open ended questions that are specific to the code you selected.
+- **`Ask EasyCode` →** For open ended questions that are specific to the code you selected.
 Useful for questions that have a narrower scope.

-- **Ask EasyCode: What does this do? →** Explains in detail what the code is doing.
+- **`Ask EasyCode: What does this do?` →** Explains in detail what the code is doing.
 Useful for code that’s hard to read for various reasons (unfamiliar language, next level regex, yaml/config files, etc).

-- **Ask EasyCode: Why is this here? →** Explains why a line/chunk of code is needed.
+- **`Ask EasyCode: Why is this here?` →** Explains why a line/chunk of code is needed.
 This is a little unpredictable, it can be either very useful, or just re-iterate what the code does in a different way.

-- **Ask EasyCode: How is this method used? →** Explains the usages of the method, ie how the method affects or is affected by other parts of codebase.
+- **`Ask EasyCode: How is this method used?` →** Explains the usages of the method, ie how the method affects or is affected by other parts of codebase.

-- **Ask EasyCode: How is this file used? →** Similar to “How is this method used”, but for a file or class.
+- **`Ask EasyCode: How is this file used?` →** Similar to “How is this method used”, but for a file or class.

-- **Ask EasyCode: Write Code →** Get code suggestion that are specific to the code you selected.
+- **`Ask EasyCode: Write Code` →** Get code suggestion that are specific to the code you selected.
 For example
     - “Modify a function so that it does ____”
     - “Write a test case that tests _____”
     - “Write documentation for this function”

-**EasyCode: Index Codebase →** Allows for re-indexing of codebase, or indexing a different part of the codebase.
+**`EasyCode: Index Codebase` →** Allows for re-indexing of codebase, or indexing a different part of the codebase.

 ## Getting Started

-1. **Index codebase** (optional) → Upon installation, you will see the option to “Index codebase”, this is an important step that helps AI provide answers that are **relevant** to your specific situation.
+1. **`Index codebase`** (optional) → Upon installation, you will see the option to “Index codebase”, this is an important step that helps AI provide answers that are **relevant** to your specific situation.
 This is required to use **Ask Codebase** features. ⚠️ **Make sure to index a folder that contains most of the logic.**

     ![Index](https://github.com/chuangli94/easycode_assets/blob/96b4d55716b882e278403e4f9ac96b3a56f907b7/index_codebase.gif)

-2. **Ask Codebase** → ask a question that is related to your specific codebase, such as “How does this application work?
+2. **`Ask Codebase`** → ask a question that is related to your specific codebase, such as “How does this application work?
-3. **Ask Internet** → ask a questions such as “how to send http request in react native?”
+3. **`Ask Internet`** → ask a questions such as “how to send http request in react native?”

 ## FAQs